Madagascar grebe: Threats

-The Madagascar grebe is currently classified as vulnerable by the IUCN.
+The Madagascar grebe is currently classified as endangered by the IUCN.
 One of the most serious threats for the species is natural habitat loss by conversion for rice cultivation and cash crops.
 It is also being threatened by the introduction of exotic fish and fishery practice.
 At Lake Alaotra, adults are preyed on by carnivorous snakehead fish.
 They also in danger of entanglement in monofilament gill-nets.
-The introduction of exotic herbivorous fish (T. zillii) has considerably limited the development of aquatic vegetation and favoured the Little Grebe (T. ruficollis).
+The introduction of exotic herbivorous fish (Coptodon zillii) has considerably limited the development of aquatic vegetation and favoured the little grebe (T. ruficollis).
 Competition with T. ruficollis is threatening T. pelzelnii, however both are considered vulnerable species.
 Increasing use of pesticides and fertilizers further exerts a damaging influence on freshwater ecosystems in Madagascar.

 The present decline in the population is expected to accelerate over the next 10 years as increasing wetland conversion and overfishing continues to restrict the species to small lakes that are inaccessible and unsuitable for human use.